skaynor/wildhunts-campaign/docs/resources/weapons/dual-repeaters.md

 **Ammo save DC** = 8 + your proficiency bonus + your Dexterity modifier or your Strength Modifier

 **Chamber.** Each repeater has a chamber that can hold up to 6 rounds of ammo.
 When you reload these weapons, you can load up to 6 of one ammo type into each repeater.
 The ammo you put in each repeater can be different from the other.
-Once all six rounds have been fired from a repeater, you must reload as a bonus action before before being able to attack with it again.
+Once all six rounds have been fired from a repeater, you must reload as a bonus action before being able to attack with it again.

 **Sidearm.** When you use the Attack action and attack with your mainhand repeater, you can use a bonus action to attack with your offhand repeater you are holding.